CSCfi/fairdata-metax-v3/docs/user-guide/migration.md

 Unlike Metax V1-V2, V3 does not use basic authentication headers.
 Instead, a bearer token is provided to users and integration customers.
 More details in [End User Access](./end-user-access.md).

-## Changes in query parameters

-V3 query parameters follow the hierarchy structure of the object schema.
-Consider the following V3 dataset:

-!!! example
-    `POST /v3/datasets`
-    ```json
-    ---8<--- "tests/unit/docs/examples/test_data/v1-v3-dataset-v3.json"
-    ```

-In this example, if you would like to find this dataset with person name, you would use query parameter `actors__person__name=teppo+testaaja`, as the field `actors` is a list of objects that include a `person` object with the field `name`.

 ## Dataset

 Also named CatalogRecord in V1-V2.
 Main differences are: removal of the research_dataset nested object, and more descriptive field names.